 Through the summer Wednesday nights are party night with magician and others moving amongst the crowd, fire eating and juggling and a grand firework display from the top of the cliff at the end of the evening.
 Plus there’s an appearance from the park’s two T Rex dinosaurs ‘Sheila’ and ‘Shadow’ with their two keepers, who cause mayhem wherever they walk.

-Brand new too is the Valley of the Dodos, with buttons to press along the bridge that spans the area full of these large yellow birds that activate them to perform different actions.
-This one is especially fun for little people who love the friendly singing fowl.
-Pirate Cove is new and this year its much more colourful and fantastic fun for all would-be pirates with rigging to climb and galleons to be boarded.
-All of the park is much brighter too, with brightly coloured paintwork featuring on many of the attractions that include the I Scream parlour selling local Minghella’s icecreams with all manner of toppings.
+Fun for little people is Valley of the Dodos – friendly singing fowl activated by buttons along the bridge that spans the area full of these large yellow birds performing different actions.
+While Pirate Cove is much more colourful and fantastic fun for all would-be pirates with rigging to climb and galleons to be boarded.

 It’s the oldies but goodies that everyone loves and remembers from their own childhoods.
 The maze with its lofty viewing platform from which relatives and friends shout directions and the life size dinosaurs on the cliff side pathways that Blue Peter helped to install.
 The Crooked House has been moved a few times since it was first installed in 1968, because of subsequent cliff falls, but Blackgang wouldn’t be Blackgang without it.
 Frontier Town must be the only place where you can buy a gun and shoot people – albeit with caps and while you’re pretending to be a cowboy/girl.